skypjack/entt/README.md

 [benchmark suite](https://github.com/abeimler/ecs_benchmark) that compares a bunch of different projects, one of which is `EnTT`.

-Of course, probably I'll try to get out of `EnTT` more features and better performance in the future, mainly for fun.<br/>
+Probably I'll try to get out of `EnTT` more features and better performance in the future, mainly for fun.<br/>
 If you want to contribute and/or have any suggestion, feel free to make a PR or open an issue to discuss your idea.